Henry Searle (tennis)

 Henry Searle (né Trump; born 29 March 2006) is a British professional tennis player.
-He has a career-high ATP singles ranking of No. 373 achieved on 10 November 2025 and a doubles ranking of No. 926 achieved on 26 February 2024.
+He has a career-high ATP singles ranking of No. 214 achieved on 13 July 2026 and a doubles ranking of No. 926, reached on 26 February 2024.

-Searle reached an ITF junior combined ranking of world No. 3 in January 2024.
-He won the boys' singles title at the 2023 Wimbledon.
+Searle won the boys' singles title at the 2023 Wimbledon.

-Career

-2022-2023: Junior British National and Wimbledon champion
+Junior career

-In 2022 he won the Under 16 & Junior British National Championship.
+In 2022, Searle won the Under 16 & Junior British National Championship.

-Searle reached the quarterfinals at the 2023 French Open boys singles before losing to eventual champion Dino Prižmić.
+Searle also had notable results on the Junior circuit, maintaining a 87–40 singles win-loss record.
+He reached the quarterfinals at the 2023 French Open boys singles before losing to eventual champion Dino Prižmić.

 In July 2023, he defeated the top seed Juan Carlos Prado Ángelo in Boys' singles at the 2023 Wimbledon Championships.
 He followed that up with wins over Manas Dhamne, Arthur Géa and João Fonseca, without dropping a set.
 He defeated American junior Grand Slam winner Cooper Williams in the semifinals, again winning in straight sets.
 During the semifinal he was recorded as serving a first serve at 129 mph.
 In the final he faced Yaroslav Demin again winning in straight sets, becoming the first British junior to win the boys' title at Wimbledon since Stanley Matthews, in 1962.
-In the final he had a serve registered at 134 mph.
+As a result of that successful season, he reached an ITF junior combined ranking of world No. 3 in January 2024.

+Professional career

-2024-2025: ATP and Major debuts, First Challenger final
+2024: ATP and Major debuts

-In April, Searle defeated top seed JJ Wolf at the Tallahassee Tennis Challenger, his third victory in a Challenger level event, before losing his next match to Joel Schwaerzler.
+In April, Searle defeated top seed JJ Wolf at the 2024 Tallahassee Tennis Challenger, his third victory in a Challenger level event, before losing his next match to Joel Schwaerzler.

-He made his ATP debut at the Eastbourne International as a lucky loser but lost to Lorenzo Sonego.

-For his Grand Slam debut, Searle received a wildcard for Wimbledon, losing in the first round to Marcos Giron.
+He made his ATP debut at the 2024 Eastbourne International as a lucky loser but lost to Lorenzo Sonego.
+For his Grand Slam debut, Searle received a wildcard for Wimbledon in June 2024, losing in the first round to Marcos Giron.

+2025: First Challenger final

-Searle reached his first ATP Challenger final in Nottingham in January, losing to Viktor Durasovic in three sets.
+Searle reached his first ATP Challenger final in Nottingham in January 2025, losing to Viktor Durasovic in three sets.

-He was awarded a wildcard into the 2025 Wimbledon Championships, where he was defeated in the first round of the singles by American Ethan Quinn.
-In the men's doubles, alongside Dan Evans, he lost in the first round to defending champions Henry Patten and Harri Heliovaara.
+He was awarded a wildcard for Wimbledon, where he was defeated in the first round of the singles event by American Ethan Quinn.
+In doubles, alongside Dan Evans, he lost in the first round to defending champions Henry Patten and Harri Heliovaara.

+2026: Maiden Challenger title, top 250

+In June, Searle won his maiden Challenger title at the Dublin Challenger, defeating fourth seed Jurij Rodionov in the final.
+He received a wildcard entry into the men's doubles at Wimbledon, where he partnered Dan Evans, losing to ninth seeds Hugo Nys and Édouard Roger-Vasselin in the first round in what was Evans' final match as a professional tennis player.
+In July, he won his second Challenger title at the Nottingham II Challenger, defeating top seed Clément Chidekh in the final.
+He entered the top 250 as a result.